shezaadahmed/Data-Anomalies-Diagnosis/README.md

-Project Description
-The goal of this project is to develop a Python script that detects anomalies in a continuous data stream, simulating floating-point numbers.
+Project Description: The goal of this project is to develop a Python script that detects anomalies in a continuous data stream, simulating floating-point numbers.
 This data could represent metrics such as financial transactions or system metrics, with a focus on identifying unusual patterns.